Design-Based Inference for Spatial Experiments under Unknown Interference: Extensions

-Recall that the AMR can be interpreted as the average effect of switching an intervention point from control to treatment, given ambient interference emanating from other intervention points.
-The degree of such ambient interference is dictated by the experimental design, and in particular the level of treatment saturation ($p$).
-Generally speaking, the AMR is not a structural quantity in that it may not be invariant with respect to the experimental design.
-Here we show that the AMR can have a structural interpretation, if spatial effects are additive.
-This particular case aligns our analysis with more standard model-based spatial analyses \citep{darmofal2015-spatial-book}.
+Recall that the AME can be interpreted as the average effect of switching an intervention node from control to treatment, given ambient interference emanating from other intervention nodes.
+The degree of such ambient interference is dictated by the experimental design and in particular the level of treatment saturation ($p$).
+Generally speaking, the AME is not invariant with respect to the experimental design.
+Here we show that the AME can have a structural interpretation (i.e., invariant over designs) if spatial effects are additive.
+This particular case aligns with standard model-based spatial analyses \citep{darmofal2015-spatial-book}.

 Suppose that for each outcome node $x$, its potential outcome value is generated additively: